 Refer to Chart Data Limits for more details on row limits.

 When you’re using Visual Mode, Chartio auto-generates the SQL query to be executed in the background.
+The auto-generated SQL query uses the appropriate syntax for the underlying data source type.
 If you’re curious, you can see a read-only view of the auto-generated SQL query from the Advanced Drawer.

 Tip!
-This is also a great way to learn some basic SQL—simply edit your Interactive Mode chart and watch how the generated query changes.
+This is also a great way to learn some basic SQL—–simply edit your Visual Mode chart and watch how the generated query changes.